-British Gas resumes shareholder payout as bills rise
+British Gas owner Centrica resumes shareholder payout as bills rise

 British Gas owner Centrica has resumed payouts to shareholders as UK households come under pressure from rising energy bills.

-The company said it was paying a dividend of 1.0p per share, after having suspended it for three years.
+The company said it was paying an interim dividend of 1p per share, after having suspended it for three years.

 It comes as gas prices soar, fuelled by Russia's war in Ukraine.